Yuvrajscheema/mech_325_report/main.typ

 === Angular Contact Ball Bearing at C

 We assume the inner ring is rotating, so V = 1.
-We also have a shaft diameter of $0.625 text("in") $
+We also have a shaft diameter of $0.625 text("in") = 15.875 text("mm")$
+Since we have a predefined shaft diameter, we can first determine the $C_0$ values from Table 11-2.

 === Deep-Groove Ball Bearing at A